Framization and Deframization: Framization and Deframization of Algebras

 \section{Framization and Deframization of Algebras}

-In this section we try to extend the definition of framization and deframization to certain algebras, which are strictly related to the monoids we have considered before.
+In this section we discuss how to extend the definition of framization and deframization to certain algebras, which are strictly related to the monoids we have considered before.
+We will work in the following framework.
+Let $A$ be an algebra with a fixed presentation $\langle X,R\rangle$, with both $X$ and $R$ finite.
+Let $\aaa=(a_1,\ldots a_n)$ be a finite set of parameters.
+We will consider the class $\mathcal F_A$ of $\CC[\aaa^{\pm 1}]$-algebras $A(\aaa)$ having a presentation $\langle X,R(\aaa)\rangle$, where the relations $R(\aaa)$ depend polinomially on $\aaa$ and are such that $R(1)=R$ (where $R(1)$ means setting $a_i=1$ in each relation).
+We will write

-Let $M_{d,n}$ be the $d$-framization of $M$, where $M$ denotes any monoid or group considered here.
-Let $\aaa$ be a set of parameters, and let $\aaa=1$ indicate that all parameters are specialized to 1.
-Let $\mathcal A$ be an algebra with a presentation $ \A(\aaa)$ satisfying $\A(1)=\CC[M]$.

-Recall that every element $b^*\in B^*$ is in bijection with a bridge element of $\KK(M_{d,n})$.
-Since the image of a bridge element in $D(A)$ is either 1 or a generator $x$ of $M$, the map $\gamma: b^*\mapsto x$ is well defined.
-Observe that $\gamma$ maps $b^*$ to 1 when $b^*$ is a tie and to $x$ when $b^*$ is the tied version of the generator $x$.
+Let $M_{d,n}$ be the $d$-framization of $M$, where $M$ denotes any monoid or group considered here, and $A$ the corresponding monoid algebra.
+Let $B$ be the chosen set of bridge elements.
+Recall that every element $b^*\in B^*$ is in bijection with a bridge element of $\KK[M_{d,n}]$.
+Since the image of a bridge element in the deframization is either 1 or a generator $x$ of $M$, the map $\gamma: b^*\mapsto x$ is well defined.
+Observe that $\gamma$ maps $b^*$ to 1 when $b^*$ is a tie, and to $x$ when $b^*$ is the tied version of the generator $x$.
 Therefore $\gamma$ can be defined independently from the framization and indeed it maps $tM$ to $M$.